-You have the ability to file a claim, regardless of which driver was at fault for the accident.
+You can file a claim regardless of which driver was at fault for the accident.
 Should law enforcement find that both drivers contributed to the accident, your claim would be split among both insurance companies.

-Although it may feel strange to file a claim against a friend who was driving the car, if he or she was found to be at fault in the crash, you do have that right.
+It may feel strange to file a claim against a friend who was driving the car.
+Still, if he or she was found to be at fault in the crash, you do have that right.

 When you are confused about how to proceed in a personal injury case like this, consider contacting the team at Sevenish Law Firm, P.C.
 We will study the facts in your case, helping you figure out the best path to take.

 Call us as soon as possible at (317) 636-7777 for a free review of your case.
 We work on a contingency-fee basis, which means we do not accept any fees until the case reaches a satisfactory settlement.